agileobjects/AgileMapper/docs/src/configuration/Object-Construction.md

     });
 ```

-Configure a custom factory for a particular type when mapping between particular types using:
+Configure a custom factory for the creation of a particular type when mapping between particular
+types using:

 ```cs
 Mapper.WhenMapping